ArnabChatterjee20k/React---ReduxToolkit/reduxtoolkit/readme.md

   - All these are stored inside a global store

+- synchronous nature -> However, the flow of Redux's state management tasks is completely synchronous: dispatching an action immediately generates the chain of calls to middleware and reducers to carry out the state transition

+- A Redux store doesn't know anything about async logic.
+It only knows how to synchronously dispatch actions, update the state by calling the root reducer function, and notify the UI that something has changed.
+Any asynchronicity has to happen outside the store

 # Why we can mutate state directly?
 In react we cant mutate state directly but here how?

 ReduxToolkit uses immer.js.
 When we are mutating the state actually immer.js under the hood creating a new state for us. **This happens only inside createSlice**